get-convex/workflow/README.md

 canceled?
 Do you want to observe the status of a workflow reactively, as well as the results written from each step?

-And do you want to do this with code, instead of a DSL?
+And do you want to do this with code, instead of a static configuration?

 Welcome to the world of Convex workflows.